wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 Upon successful establishment of the ICE/DTLS session, unidirectional media data transmission commences from the media server to the WHEP player.
 It is important to note that SDP renegotiations are not supported in WHEP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed and only ICE related information can be updated via HTTP PATCH requests as defined in {{ice-support}}.

+The player always initiates the streaming session and then the SDP exchange is either initiated by the server or by the player.
+The mode when server initiates the SDP exchange is called "server-offer mode" and when the client initiates the SDP exchange is called "client-offer mode".
+A player must support both modes and a server either one or both modes.

+## Server-offer Mode

-The following diagram illustrates the core operation of the WHEP protocol for initiating and terminating a viewing session:
+The following diagram illustrates the core operation of the WHEP protocol in server-offer-mode for initiating and terminating a viewing session.

 ~~~~~